hypered/forming/README.md

 $ ./run-server.sh
 ```

+The current homepage at `/` is re-used from another project.
+Insteadm navigate
+to `/noteed` to see a list of forms.

-Or as a command-line tool:
+The same program can also be used as a command-line tool:

 ```
 $ runghc -i../design-system bin/forming-examples.hs --help